Fitness Knowledge

 Stimulus that results in hypertrophy adaptation involves:

-The most reliable progressive overload variable for hypertrophy is to approach failure during the effort.
+The most reliable progressive overload variable for hypertrophy is approaching failure during the effort.

 This will: